ellehallal/js-tic-tac-toe/README.md

 # Tic Tac Toe

+## Contents

+## Preview

-### Core Features
+## Features

-- [x] The player can start a 3x3 game in the browser
+- The player can start a 3x3 game in the browser
-- [x] Two human players take turns playing (X or O) until the board is full or one of them wins
+- Two human players take turns playing (X or O) until the board is full or one of them wins
-- [x] The winning player (or tie) is announced
+- The winning player (or a tie) is announced
-- [x] It looks pretty 🙂

-### Stretch Goals

-- [x] The users can play again
+- The users can play again

+## Install

+## Testing

+## Features To Add

-- [ ] A human player can play against a simple computer who randomly selects an available space
+- A human player can play against a simple computer who randomly selects an available space

-### SUPER stretch goal

-- [ ] A user can choose to play against an expert computer via an API call to Dan's AWS Lambda https://github.com/pelensky/ttt_network_player
+- The user can choose to play against an expert computer via an API call to Dan's AWS Lambda https://github.com/pelensky/ttt_network_player
+- Test frontend code